 If so you must find out whether the work falls within the scope of the Act.
 If it does you must serve the statutory notice on all those defined in the Act as ‘adjoining owners’.
 Determining if a particular building project is within the scope of the Act is often more complex than simply checking the general criteria stated above.
 Failure to correctly identify the status of your project could result in the building works being unlawful.
 If you are in any doubt you should always seek professional advice.

 Typically a party wall surveyor is called upon to aid in the preparation and administration of a party wall award or agreement.
-It is a legal obligation to act impartially thus, choosing an experienced survyeor is generally the best option.
+It is a legal obligation to act impartially thus, choosing an experienced surveyor is generally the best option.

 The surveyor acting on behalf of the building owner or the adjacent owner will assess the nature of the party wall and its position in relation to both individual properties, provide impartial advice and guidance.